zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_cpc.rst

 Synopsis
 --------
-- Gather facts about a CPC (Z system), including its adapters and partitions.
+- Gather facts about a CPC (Z system), including its adapters, partitions, and storage groups.
 - Update the properties of a CPC.